• Home

 Radio

 Kyle McCurry began his broadcasting career in 2004 as a volunteer co-host on WWCU-FM, the college radio station at Western Carolina University.
-After briefly moving the show to a commercial station in Asheville, he returned to WWCU-FM in a paid role, eventually becoming general manager.
-Over more than three years, he recruited a 70-person volunteer staff of students, faculty and staff while managing programming, community outreach and underwriting sales.
+His first show quickly drew attention from a nearby commercial station in Asheville, which picked up the program just months after its debut — a rare accomplishment for a student-led broadcast.
+After a brief commercial stint, McCurry returned to WWCU-FM in a paid capacity and later became the general manager.
+For more than three years, he recruited and led a 70-person volunteer team, comprising students, faculty and staff, while overseeing programming, community outreach and underwriting operations.

 Photo of Kyle McCurry in the WGCU studio.